Ericka Hart: Early life

-Hart graduated from the University of Miami Coral Gables in 2008 with a degree in theater and psychology.
+Hart's mother died of breast cancer when Hart was 13, prompting her family to move from Maryland to Puerto Rico.
+She graduated from the University of Miami in 2008 with a degree in theater and psychology.
 Hart has a Master’s of Education in Human Sexuality from Widener University.
-From 2008-2010, Hart served as a HIV/AIDS volunteer in the Peace Corps in Ethiopia.
+From 2008 to 2010, Hart served as a HIV/AIDS volunteer in the Peace Corps in Ethiopia.